 Bryn Terfel sings Figaro’s “Se vuol ballare” at the Met in 1998

-The lovesick youth is distraught because the Count found him with Barbarina and is going to send him away, preventing him from seeing not only Barbarina, but also Susanna and especially, the Countess.
+The lovesick youth is distraught because the Count found him with Barbarina and will send him away, preventing him from seeing not only Barbarina but also Susanna and especially the Countess.
 He snatches one of the Countess's ribbons from Susanna, then sings about how different women drive him crazy in different ways.

 Pamela Helen Stephen is girl crazy singing “Non so più cosa son“ from the South Bank Centre in London in summer 1993

 Povero Cherubino's adolescent aching is interrupted by the Count's arrival.
 Cherubino hides.
 The Count starts to hit on Susanna, asking her to meet him in the garden at dusk, when Basilio's voice is heard outside, so the Count goes to hide...in the same spot as Cherubino!
-The youngster slips around the front of a chair and Susanna throws a dress over him.
+The youngster slips around the front of a chair, and Susanna throws a dress over him.
 Basilio is looking for the Count on behalf of Figaro, but Susanna tells him off.
-Apropos of plot, Basilio mentions that Cherubino should watch the way he stares at the Countess, because if the Count sees it, there will be trouble!
-Susanna gets indignant, but it's too late, the Count emerges from hiding and demands an explanation in the trio “Cosa sento“.
+Apropos of plot, Basilio mentions that Cherubino should watch the way he stares at the Countess because there will be trouble if the Count sees it!
+Susanna gets indignant, but it's too late.
+The Count emerges from hiding and demands an explanation in the trio “Cosa sento“.
 Susanna nearly faints to distract the men.
 The Count starts to relate how he found Cherubino with Barbarina the other day and, demonstrating, lifts the dress on the chair and uncovers Cherubino!
 Again!

-Basilio's joy, the Count's indignation, Cherubino's “I didn't hear anything, I swear!“ and Susanna's pleas for calm are all interrupted by Figaro leading in a chorus of peasant girls praising the Count's decision to abolish his right to sleep with them on their wedding nights.
-A true politician and cad, the Count accepts their praise while acknowledging to the audience that he has no intention of actually giving up his right.
+Basilio's joy, the Count's indignation, Cherubino's “I didn't hear anything, I swear!“ and Susanna's pleas for calm are all interrupted by Figaro.
+He leads in a chorus of peasant girls praising the Count's decision to abolish his right to sleep with them on their wedding nights.
+A true politician and cad, the Count, accepts their praise while acknowledging to the audience that he has no intention of actually giving up his right.